American Literature Association

 May 21-24, 2015

 Procedures for Individual Proposals: Individuals may propose either a paper or a panel or round table to the conference director no earlier than December 1, 2014 and no later than the deadline of January 30, 2015.
 The conference director will give preference to papers and panels on authors, texts, and topics not covered by the member societies of the ALA.
 Those proposing a paper or panel on a topic represented by an author society should consult with the relevant society before submitting the proposal to the ALA.
-All proposals must be by email and should be both pasted in and included as attachments (preferably in WORD).
+By January 30, 2015, the 2015 ALA conference director, Professor Olivia Carr Edenfield (at email@example.com), should receive all proposals by email.
+Proposals should be both pasted in and included as attachments (preferably in WORD).

 For an Individual Paper: In the subject line of the email, please put ALA 2015 Proposal: and then a brief title of between one and five words.
 That will enable the conference director to file emails efficiently.
 Please provide a clear and useful title for your paper and then an abstract describing the paper (usually between 250-600 words) and then a brief discussion of your status (i.e., an Associate Professor who has published a book and several articles on this topic/author; a graduate student who is offering part of his/her dissertation, etc.) or a two-page vita if that is easier.
 It is important that your abstract enable the conference director and his advisory committee to evaluate the nature of your work.
 You must also indicate whether you need any audio-visual equipment to present your work.
 Please provide a phone number (which will only be used if email fails to work for some reason).